xing0047/cca-llava/docs/Eval.md

 pip install spacy
 python -m spacy download en_core_web_lg
 ```
-Note that if any warning or error related to Numpy version shows up, please swicth numpy to 1.x to avoid the compatibility issue.
+If any warning or error related to Numpy version shows up, please swicth numpy to 1.x to avoid the compatibility issue.
 ```bash
 pip uninstall numpy
 pip install numpy==1.26.4
 ```

-Download AMBER data and questions and organise in the following structure:
+Prepare AMBER data and questions and organise in the following structure:
 ```
 playground/
 └── data